stewpend0us/csim2/README.md

     input---->|u         y|---->output
               |___________|

 Here the laplace domain integrator `1/s` is used to represent the solver.
-The inputs to the standard solver functions are:
-- block to be solved
-- time vector
-- initial conditions
-- input vector

-The return values are:
-- block output
-- block state *(optional)*
-- block dstate *(optional)*
+Currently there are two solvers: `euler` and `rk4`.

-## solvers with controller `solvers_controller.c`
+## solvers with controller
 Controller solvers do the same thing as standard solvers but instead of specifying the block input directly they are specified via a controller function and command.
 The block diagram looks like this: